 - Dinefwr Park and Castle is the other National Trust property close by which is almost as interesting (about 25 minutes from the garden).
 A C12th Welsh castle commanding the Towey valley, interesting historic mansion and C18th deer park with both deer and long horned white cattle, located on the doorstep of the lovely town of Llandeilo.
 Click here for link.

 - There are many other lovely private gardens to visit in the local area, opening like us through the NGS.
 Click here for the NGS garden finder web pages.

-Ty Mawr Hotel Brechfa – Steve and Annabel – http://www.wales-country-hotel.co.uk/ 20 minutes from our garden
+Ty Mawr Hotel, Brechfa – Wonderful food and a warm welcome here.
+Click here for more.
+20 minutes from our garden

-Dildre Cottages – David and Cecelia – http://www.dildre.co.uk/about/ 40 minutes from our garden
+Dildre Cottage – David and Cecelia – Click here for their gorgeously located holiday accommodation with stunning views, built by David to a very high standard.
+40 minutes from our garden

-Abermarlais Caravan Park – Tanya and Stephen www.abermarlaiscaravanpark.co.uk/ 30 minutes from our garden
+Abermarlais Caravan Park – Tanya and Stephen.
+A beautifully located peaceful site in the Twyi valley.
+Click here for more.
+30 minutes from our garden